Accessibility Settings, Tools on Your Smartphone Can Make Life Easier

 Android phones have similar display and font size features in their respective settings.

-• Zoom.
-You can zoom or magnify the screen by turning on the Zoom switch in iOS Settings or the Magnify switch in Android Settings.
+Zoom.
+You can zoom or magnify the screen by turning on the Zoom switch in iOS Settings or the Magnification switch in Android Settings under Accessibility.

-iPhones have similar VoiceOver features to describe what's on a screen, from reading emails to web pages.
+iPhones have similar VoiceOver features to describe what's on a screen, from reading emails to web pages to adding descriptions of objects, scenery and people within a photo.
 You must master gestures here, too.
 Tap once to select an item; double tap to activate the selected item.
 On both Android and iOS, you can change the speed of the speech.

-In Android settings, tap Color Correction to choose filters.
+In Android Accessibility settings under Text and display, tap Color Correction to choose filters.

 Accommodations for motor-skill problems